CenturyLinkCloud/PublicKB/Ecosystem Partners/ecosystem-program-resources-blueprints.md

 * Naming adheres to the [Naming conventions for Public Packages and Blueprints](../Blueprints/creating-public-blueprint-packages.md) style guide.
 * [Knowedgebase](https://www.centurylinkcloud.com/knowledge-base/) article content provides the information necessary to successfully deploy and get started with the solution.
 Links to more in-depth general documentation or CenturyLink Cloud specific language is encouraged.
 * Documentation supports deployment experience

+### Ongoing Blueprints QA

+CenturyLink customers trust that all services available as part of the [Marketplace Provider Program](https://www.centurylinkcloud.com/marketplace/program/) will deploy and function as expected.
+To that end CenturyLink executed an ongoing testing service that validates successful deployment and operation of all public Blueprints on a regular basis.